pbivrell/ManagedMap/README.md

 # ManagedMap

 ## What is a ManagedMap
-A managed map is a wrapper around a [go map](https://blog.golang.org/go-maps-in-action), that provideds thread safe operations as well as automatic key-value removal after a configureable timeout and/or number of reads.
+A managed map is a wrapper around a [go map](https://blog.golang.org/go-maps-in-action), that provides thread safe operations as well as automatic key-value removal after a configurable timeout and/or number of reads.

 ## What can I put in a ManagedMap
 The ManagedMap stores key-value pairs.
 The methods for Getting and Putting data into the map are defined with interface{} this implies that you can put any data type in as the key and value.
 This is partially true.
 The value can be __any__ go type.
 The key must be a type that can be compared with the == operator.
 If it is not the underlying go map will panic.
 For more reading see [Go maps in action](https://blog.golang.org/go-maps-in-action) the section about "Key types".